Updated: Aug 31, 2022

 The SARS-Cov-2, the virus that causes COVID -19 has undergone several mutations creating variants.
 As long as this disease continues to circulate it'll still mutate and become a new version of itself over time called "variants."
 The Delta variant may be an example for what we can expect from future versions:

-They're not much different than their predecessors but could cause something even worse if they were more effective at spreading infection!
-The recent coronavirus outbreak is more than just a normal flu.
+They're not much different than their predecessors, but could cause something even worse if they were more effective at spreading infection!
+The recent coronavirus outbreak is more than just the normal flu.
 It has many different variants that can be worse for you, and it's much harder to treat because of this variety in the virus' sequences- but luckily there are some treatments out now!

 The Delta variant may be a highly contagious virus that is less susceptible to infection by healthy controls and prevents the spread of disease.
 Healthcare authorities are particularly concerned because this COVID-19 appears more infectious than other versions, producing varied symptoms among patients as well as easy transmission in children; it has also been detected at an alarmingly high rate recently.